2 Key Terms

 Values, Beliefs, and Norms

 Values are a culture’s standard for discerning desirable states in society (what is true, good, just, or beautiful).
 Values are deeply embedded and critical for transmitting and teaching a culture’s beliefs.
 Beliefs are the tenets or convictions that people hold to be true.
 Individuals in a society have specific beliefs, but they also share collective values.
-To illustrate the difference, North Americans commonly believe that anyone who works hard enough will be successful and wealthy.
-Underlying this belief is the value that wealth is good and desirable.
+To illustrate the difference, consider the beliefs and values inherent in the concept of the “American dream”.
+The belief is that anyone who works hard enough can be successful and wealthy; underlying this belief is the value that wealth is good and desirable.

 Sometimes the values of Canada and the United States are contrasted.
 Americans are said to have an individualistic culture, meaning people place a high value on individuality and independence.
 In contrast, Canadian culture is said to be more collectivist, meaning the welfare of the group and group relationships are primary values.
-As we will see below, Seymour Martin Lipset used these contrasts of values to explain why the two societies, which have common roots as British colonies, developed such different political institutions and cultures (Lipset, 1990).
+Seymour Martin Lipset used these contrasts of values to explain why the two societies, which have common roots as British colonies, developed such different political institutions, health care systems, and cultures (Lipset, 1990).

 Living up to a culture’s values can be difficult.
 It’s easy to value good health, but it’s hard to quit smoking.
 Marital monogamy is valued, but many spouses engage in infidelity.
 Cultural diversity and equal opportunities for all people are valued in Canada, yet the country’s highest political offices have been dominated by white men.

 Values often suggest how people should behave, but they do not accurately reflect how people do behave.
-As we saw in Chapter 2, the classical sociologist Harriet Martineau made a basic distinction between what people say they believe and what they actually do, which are often at odds.
 Values portray an ideal culture, the standards society would like to embrace and live up to.
 But ideal culture differs from real culture, the way society actually is, based on what occurs and exists.
 In an ideal culture, there would be no traffic accidents, murders, poverty, or racial tension.
 But in real culture, police officers, lawmakers, educators, and social workers constantly strive to prevent or repair those accidents, crimes, and injustices.
-Teenagers are encouraged to value celibacy.
-However, the number of unplanned pregnancies among teens reveals that not only is the ideal hard to live up to, but that the value alone is not enough to spare teenagers from the potential consequences of having sex.

 When people go against a society’s values, they are punished.
-A boy who shoves an elderly woman aside to board the bus first may receive frowns or even a scolding from other passengers.
+A child who shoves an elderly woman aside to board the bus first may receive frowns or even a scolding from other passengers.
 A business manager who drives away customers will likely be fired.
+A student who fails a course will not receive praise.
 Breaking norms and rejecting values can lead to cultural sanctions such as earning a negative label — lazy, no-good bum — or to legal sanctions such as traffic tickets, fines, or imprisonment.

 As opposed to values and beliefs which identify desirable states and convictions about how things are, a norm is a generally accepted way of doing things.
 Norms define how to behave in accordance with what a society has defined as good, right, and important, and most members of the society adhere to them because their violation invokes some degree of sanction.
 They define the rules that govern behaviour.